substance/dar/DarArticle.md

 # Dar Article

+**NOTE: This document is incomplete and slightly out of date.
+See latest complete schema [here](https://github.com/substance/texture/blob/master/docs/TextureArticle.md).**

 This specification defines strict tagging rules for [JATS](https://jats.nlm.nih.gov/archiving/tag-library/1.1/), with the goal of optimising for machine readability, avoiding redundancy and ensuring reusability.
 The premise is to have exactly one tagging style per use-case.
 E.g. there is only one way to tag a reference, author or affiliation.
 Additionally we define a set of optional extensions to model reproducible elements (cells) in JATS.
 This work is inspired but not related to [JATS4R](http://jats4r.org/), a similar effort to make JATS more reusable.

 Core elements